Niko731973/The-Eternal-Market/README.md

 * A community contract - manages shareholders stake's in the community. can be upgraded with extreme difficulty
 * Many purchase contracts - each contains the funds for an individual order between a buyer/seller

-TEM has no owner with control over the listings or orders.
-During the initial coin offering (ICO) shares of TEM will be sold off at a fixed price.
-After TEM is fully operational, shareholders will have total control over TEM through a fixed voting system.
-Shares are freely transferable and are redeemable at any time for ether at the market rate through the community contract.

 ### Example Order:
 Alice wants to purchase a widget from Bob, who has listed widgets on TEM.
 Alice connects her Etereum address to TEM and navigates to the listing page for Bob's widgets.
 Using Bob's public key on the page, Alice encrypts her shipping address and submits an order to Bob.
 The ether for the purchase is stored in a secure contract only Alice/Bob have access to.
 Bob will not receive his ether until Alice has confirmed that she has received the wiget.